lowRISC/opentitan/hw/ip/spi_host/README.md

 #### Chip-select Timing Control

 Typically the CSB line is automatically deasserted after the last edge of SCK.
-However, by asserting {{< regref "COMMAND.CSAAT" >}} when issuing a particular command, one can instruct the core to hold CSB low indefinitely after the last clock edge.
+However, by asserting {{#regref spi_host.COMMAND.CSAAT }} when issuing a particular command, one can instruct the core to hold CSB low indefinitely after the last clock edge.
 This is useful for merging two adjacent command segments together, to create more complex commands, such as flash Quad read commands which require a mix of segments with different speeds and directions.
-The CSB line can then be deasserted by either issuing another command without the {{< regref "COMMAND.CSAAT" >}} field, issuing a command to a different device (after changing the {{< regref "CSID" >}} register), or simply resetting the core FSM via the {{< regref "CONTROL.RST" >}} register.
+The CSB line can then be deasserted by either issuing another command without the {{#regref spi_host.COMMAND.CSAAT }} field, issuing a command to a different device (after changing the {{#regref spi_host.CSID }} register), or simply resetting the core FSM via the {{#regref spi_host.CONTROL.RST }} register.

-To avoid spurious clock signals, changes to the {{< regref "CONFIGOPTS" >}} parameters take effect only at the end of a command segment and only when all `csb` lines are deasserted.
+To avoid spurious clock signals, changes to the {{#regref spi_host.CONFIGOPTS }} parameters take effect only at the end of a command segment and only when all `csb` lines are deasserted.
 There are two cases to consider:
 1. Configuration changes detected and CSAAT=0 for the previous segment:
 This is when configuration changes are typically expected, and in this case, the SPI_HOST waits for the previous segment to complete before moving changing the configuration.